 —Rosemarie

 Sourdough bagels are nothing like yeasted bagels.
-They’re more flavorful.
-Less dense.
-Intensely chewy.
+They’re more flavorful, less dense, and intensely chewy.
 You can eat two without time taking nap!
 The crust is thin and crisp, and the inside is soft (not doughy).
-I like mine straight from the oven, slathered in salted butter.
+I like mine warm, slathered in salted butter.

 This recipe is from my bestselling book Artisan Sourdough Made Simple and like all of my sourdough bread recipes: it’s practical and straightforward.
-You’ll find clear step-by-step instructions for mixing, shaping, boiling and baking, plus a flexible timeline to make it work for your schedule.
+You’ll find clear step-by-step instructions for mixing, shaping, boiling and baking, plus a sample baking schedule to make it work for you.

-Homemade sourdough bagels sound hard, but they’re doable with intention and a fun next step after baking sourdough bread.
+Homemade sourdough bagels sound hard, but they’re doable and a fun next step after making sourdough bread.
 Just read the comment section!
 You’ll get the best tips from real life bakers who’ve made this recipe hundreds of times.

 How To Make Homemade Sourdough Bagels {Step-By-Step Recipe}